mesg-foundation/engine/README.md

 [https://discordapp.com/invite/SaZ5HcE](https://discordapp.com/invite/SaZ5HcE)

-Make sure to join and don't forget to introduce yourself and your project if you have one, also feel free to share good articles in the #neesfeed channel that might help other users and don't forget to stay nice and polite.
+Be sure to join, and don't forget to introduce yourself and your project if you have one.
+Please feel free to share good articles in the #neesfeed channel that might help other users, and always remember to be nice and polite.

-Don't forget also to check the [blog](https://medium.com/mesg), you might find interesting articles.
+Also, be sure to check out the [blog](https://medium.com/mesg) to stay up-to-date with our interesting content.

-# Contributing
+# Contribute

-Contributions are more than welcome, in order to contribute please check at the [contribution guide](/blob/dev/CONTRIBUTING.md)
+Contributions are more than welcome.
+For more details on how to contribute, please check out the [contribution guide](/blob/dev/CONTRIBUTING.md)

-If you have any questions about it please reach out to us directly on [Discord](https://discordapp.com/invite/SaZ5HcE)
+If you have any questions, please reach out to us directly on [Discord](https://discordapp.com/invite/SaZ5HcE)